A pregnancy test can let you know if you are pregnant. Here are answers to some common questions about them.

 How accurate are pregnancy tests?

-- How closely you follow instructions.
+- How closely you follow the instructions

-- How soon after pregnancy you take the test.
+- How soon after pregnancy you take the test

-- The sensitivity of the pregnancy test.
+- The sensitivity of the pregnancy test

 What do the pregnancy test results mean?